DataTable/Core/README.md

 use DataTable\Core\Reader\Csv as CsvReader;
 use DataTable\Core\Writer\AsciiTable as AsciiTableWriter;

-// Create the Dataset Table object
+// Create the DataTable\Core\Table object
 $table = new Table();
 $table->setName(basename($inputfile)); // Give it a user-friendly name